kubernetes/website/v1.1/docs/user-guide/sharing-clusters.md

 $ scp host2:/path/to/home2/.kube/config /path/to/other/.kube/config

 $ export $KUBECONFIG=/path/to/other/.kube/config
-{% endraw %}

 {% endhighlight %}

-Detailed examples and explanation of `kubeconfig` loading/merging rules can be found in [kubeconfig-file.md](kubeconfig-file.html).
+Detailed examples and explanation of `kubeconfig` loading/merging rules can be found in [kubeconfig-file.md](kubeconfig-file).